 Access Care

-There are a range of services available in Baltimore City to help people with mental health and/or substance use disorders and support people in recovery.
+There are a range of services available in Baltimore City to help people who are looking for support and treatment for mental health and/or substance use.

-To search for treatment and other services, go to Network of Care.
+To search for treatment and other services, go to Network of Care (A link to an external site).
 Network of Care is a great resource with an interactive directory of behavioral health services and resources in Maryland.

-The Maryland Crisis Stabilization Center is open 24/7 and is a place for people under the influence of alcohol or drugs to get sobering services and other support.
+The Maryland Crisis Stabilization Center (A link to a .pdf is present)is open 24/7 and is a place for people under the influence of alcohol or drugs to get sobering services and other support.
+They accept walk-ins at 2700 Raynor Ave, Baltimore, MD 21216.
+Call 443-438-3509 to learn more.

 Recovery Support